Ivo-Evans/notes/node-and-networks/modularity/third-party-modules/for-security.md

-#### Security
+# Security
 I've covered two security strategies, for each of which I've used a different module.
 The first strategy is _encryption_.
 The second strategy is _signing_.

-##### Encrypting data
+## Encrypting data
-###### The theory
+### The theory
 You encrypt a string by applying a hashing algorithm to it.
 The idea is that, given the string, the algorithm will reliably create the same output, but that the input cannot be reverse-engineered from the output.

 Hashing algorithms are also deliberately convoluted to slow down their execution.
 This prevents brute-forcing a password once you have its hashed version.

 However, these two measures, one-way hashing and long encryption time, aren't enough, because hackers buy and, in some cases, make tables containing hashed versions of common passwords.
 To solve this problem, organisations add 'salt' to their passwords before they encrypt them.
 The salt is not publicised, but neither is it secret: it is typically appended to the end of the hash after it has been used to generate the hash.
-The function of the salt is just to make the hashed output different to the input.
+The function of the salt is just to make the hashed output different to the hashed output of an unsalted password.
 That way, even if a hacker has the hashed password and the salt, they will need to generate a salt-specific rainbow table of common passwords and _then_ do the comparison.
 If you further use random salt for each password, then each password will require a new rainbow table.
-Because hashing algorithms are deliberately slow, password-specific rainbow tables are prohibitively expensive for a hacker.
+Because hashing algorithms are deliberately slow, password-specific rainbow tables are prohibitively expensive.

-###### The practice
+### The practice

 We used the library bcryptjs to encrypt passwords.
 Here's the syntax for encrypting a password: